alexzielenski/Opee/README.md

 ## Filters

-In your Bundle's Info.plist, you must supply loading filters which go in a dictionary of key `OPFilters`
+In your Bundle's Info.plist, you must supply loading filters which go in a dictionary of key `OPFilters` these filters affect which processes will load your library.
+They are made to be compatible with MobileSubstrate filters for familiarity.

 | Key                   | Type   | Value                                                                                                     |
 |-----------------------|--------|-----------------------------------------------------------------------------------------------------------|